 Tabernash is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tabernash is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Tabernash who work in office and administrative support (19.53%), personal care services (14.86%), and sales jobs (11.68%).

-A relatively large number of people in Tabernash telecommute to their jobs.
-Overall, about 36.94% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 36.94% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Tabernash is worth considering.

-As is often the case in a small town, Tabernash doesn't have a public transportation system that people use for their commute.
+Tabernash is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Tabernash who are college-educated is somewhat higher than the average US community of 21.84%: 28.01% of adults in Tabernash have at least a bachelor's degree.
+The overall education level of Tabernash is somewhat higher than in the average US city of 21.84%: 28.01% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Tabernash in 2022 was $44,225, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $176,900 for a family of four.